Case studies AI-powered patient matching

 • Clear next steps (select, review, fix and confirm) to help reduce uncertainty

-Final design dolution
+Final design solution

 ✓ AI-generated patient matches: A clean review interface where admins see suggested matches alongside confidence indicators.